Cars brands and logos that start with K

 Korvensuu Logo

 Finnish car manufacturers have also left their mark on the history of the global automotive industry.
-Frans Lindström founded a small custom car manufacturing company.
-It was the country’s first company in this field.
-The Korvensuu automobile of 1913 was not intended for mass production.
-This model was to demonstrate the capabilities of the brand and to draw attention to the production itself.
-The car with an air-cooled engine of 10 hp was designed for two people.
-The few Korvensuu cars that were produced were almost completely lost over time.
+Frans Lindström founded a small custom car manufacturing company, the country’s first in this field.
+The 1913 Korvensuu automobile was not intended for mass production.
+This model was designed to demonstrate the brand’s capabilities and draw attention to its production.
+The car, with a 10-hp air-cooled engine, was designed for two people.
+The few Korvensuu cars produced were largely lost over time.

 Kenworth